curtismu7/manualDeployFacile/docs/mkdocs/docs/index.md

 # Welcome to a Sample CIAM

-This repo contains a full representation of a CIAM implementation of PingIdentity Software.
+This repo contains a starting representation of a CIAM implementation of PingIdentity Software.
 This stack is designed to be deployed into a Kubernetes cluster, using Helm.

 It uses the Ping DevOps chart [Ping DevOps Helm](https://helm.pingidentity.com) and layers over a CIAM-focused configuration.